-Schmidt’s appointment was the result of a yearlong search for “an experienced consumer focused executive who shares the company’s values and can help take us to the next level,” Gorenstein said in a news release issued Wednesday morning.
+Schmidt’s appointment was the result of a yearlong search for “an experienced consumer focused executive who shares the company’s values and can help take us to the next level,” Gorenstein said in a news release issued Wednesday.

 Gorenstein has been appointed executive chair of Cronos’ board of directors.

 Schmidt’s CPG experience includes leadership roles at pet food producer Blue Buffalo Co. as well as Nestlé, Gerber and Kraft Foods.

 In a note to clients Wednesday, analyst Owen Bennett of New York-based investment bank Jefferies wrote that he continues to “have (his) doubts around the long term value creation of the Cronos strategy, (but) today’s announcement is certainly a positive with regards to its ability to execute on it.”